 SES in interested in providing more opportunities for young people to learn about nature.
 If you have ideas and would like to be involved, please contact us.

 Also in the Squamish Area

 Other organizations provide nature-based opportunities for youth in the Squamish area throughout the year.
 The Squamish River Watershed Society offers special estuary education and restoration programs.
-Foragers School of Nature has a variety of fee-based camps, clubs, and workshops.
 Evans Lake Forest Education Society has forest education and outdoor education programs, many in a camp setting.
 The Cheakamus Centre is an overnight field school and environmental studies facility.